otterley/aws-ami-factory/README.md

 If you've configured the pipeline correctly, you should be able to see the AMI begin being built in the CodePipeline console.

+## Troubleshooting

+1. Did you run `npm run build` first?
+2. If you modify any source code, be sure to run `npm run build`.

 ## Roadmap